Frequently Asked Questions

 For more information please visit this page: https://www.visithasselt.be/en/wheelchair-accessibility-and-pets

 The accompanying person of a wheelchair user can get in for free.
-For people with a physical disability the reduction tariff is 4,5 euros and people with a mental disability can get in for free.
+People with a disability can enter for free.

 How do I get to the Japanese Garden?